unicef/giga-open-cost-model/docs/dev.md

 ### Resource Requirements

 The model application is typically memory constrained rather than CPU constrained.
-The recommended minimum memory for a single model pod in k8s is 3 GB with a limit 5 GB.
+The recommended minimum memory for a single model pod in k8s is 3 GB with a limit of 10 GB.
 The current configuration is set to reflect this as follows (from deployment/help/prod.yaml):

 ```